 Lake District Things To Do Travel UK

-If you’re planning a trip to the Lake District but don’t really want to spend all of your time there hiking or climbing mountains, don’t panic.
-There’s actually loads of other things to do that will still allow you to make the most of this beautiful place.
-With more nature and countryside than you can dream of, not to mention wildlife, lake activities and a lot of history and culture, you won’t be stuck for things to do in the Lake District.
-Here’s 22 things to do in the Lake District to get you started.
+If you’re planning a trip to the Lake District but don’t want to spend all of your time hiking or climbing mountains, don’t panic.
+There are plenty of other things you can do there that will allow you to make the most of this beautiful part of the country.
+With more nature, wildlife, history and culture than you can dream of, you won’t be short of things to do in the Lake District.

 Waterhead on Lake Windermere